espetilos/CMSC125-System-Challenge/README.md

     b.
 System Defense (A "Plants Vs. Zombies" game variant)
     c.
 System Calls Center (A "Sokoban" game variant)

-How to run the game bundle: Open the System Challenge.exe file.
+How to run the game bundle: Open the System Challenge.jar file.
 Alternatively, compile and run the game bundle in the command prompt by doing the following steps:

     1. Go to the directory of CMSC125-System-Challenge folder: